kelvinmleung/kelvinmleung.github.io/index.md

   <tr>
     <td width="70%">
       <br> <br>
       Not long after starting piano, I picked up violin as well.
-While piano is a nice solo instrument, violin allows me to join ensembles.
-One of the highlights of my undergrad years was being a part of <a href="https://www.harthouseorchestra.ca/" target="_blank">Hart House Orchestra</a>.
-We even performed at Carnegie Hall and several beautiful churches in Germany!
+One of the highlights was being a part of <a href="https://www.harthouseorchestra.ca/" target="_blank">Hart House Orchestra</a> and performing at venues such as Carnegie Hall and beautiful churches in Germany.
+I sometimes make song covers in my spare time.
       <br> <br>
-      In my spare time, I make covers of the songs that I like listening to.
-This is one of favourite videos, a song by Hong Kong singer Eason Chan.
-      <br> <br>
     </td>
     <td width="30%"><div>
       <iframe src="https://www.youtube.com/embed/00bKj2Cd-As"
-        width="400"
-        height="280"
+        width="300"
+        height="200"
         frameborder="0"
         allowfullscreen>
     </iframe>